Tip # 7: Boost your metabolism program

 Welcome to the 7th tip in the Boost your Metabolism program!

 To assist with weight loss and/or to avoid weight gain, this program gradually adds healthy habits to your lifestyle.
-These tips are not a quick fix; they are life-long habits to help increase your metabolic rate – which also involves how efficiently your body utilizes the food you eat.
+These tips are not a quick fix; they are life-long habits that may help increase your metabolic rate – which also involves how efficiently your body utilizes the food you eat.

 Once a week – for eight weeks – I've been posting a new tip on this blog.
 However, I encourage you to follow each tip longer than a week, before moving on to the next one.
 Each of the eight tips will be easily accessible on this Blog.
 They will be here for you when you are ready to advance to another tip.